 But DC also realized that they had a powerful and popular character in their SUICIDE SQUAD movie from 2016.
 Margot Robbie’s Harley Quinn was a crowd-pleasing lunatic who stole practically every scene from David Ayer’s movie.
 So, Warner Bros. and DC wisely built a new movie around her.

-Harley (Robbie) will be used to introduce mainstream audiences to a crime-fighting team known as the Birds of Prey.
-Consisting of Huntress (Mary Elizabeth Winstead), Black Canary (Jurnee Smollett-Bell) and Renee Montoya (Rosie Perez), the Birds frequent Batman’s comics and will work together in this upcoming film to take down the crime lord Black Mask, played by Ewan McGregor.
+In HARLEY QUINN: BIRDS OF PREY, Harley (Robbie) introduces mainstream audiences to an all-female crime-fighting team featured frequently in Batman's comics.
+Consisting of Huntress (Mary Elizabeth Winstead), Black Canary (Jurnee Smollett-Bell) and Renee Montoya (Rosie Perez), the Birds work together in the film to take down the crime lord Black Mask, played by Ewan McGregor.

 The evolution of the superhero genre was long overdue, with Hollywood studios now realizing that there are numerous female characters in the comic book world that deserve their own features.

 It’s possible that the industry would not have learned how to bet on these productions if not for the success of WONDER WOMAN, CAPTAIN MARVEL and BIRDS OF PREY.
 But with the pending release of anticipated movies like BLACK WIDOW and WONDER WOMAN 1984, we can only see this trend continuing for years to come.